Ilidža Folk Music Festival: History

 With the start of the Siege of Sarajevo and the Bosnian war, Ilidža found itself in Serb-controlled territory and the festival's run was halted.
 After the Dayton Peace Accords were signed in 1995, the suburb was reintegrated into Sarajevo.
 The festival was reestablished in 1998 under the patronage of the Ilidza Municipality and the Sarajevo Canton.
 Since 2013 the festival is held in cooperation with the Hayat Television Network.
 In 2014 it celebrated its 50th anniversary.

-Artists that have performed at the festival include:

-Šaban Šaulić, Halid Bešlić, Enes Begović, Halid Muslimović, Sinan Sakić, Lepa Brena, Dragana Mirković, Mitar Mirić, Miroslav Ilić, Predrag Cune Gojković, Zorica Brunclik, Šaban Bajramović, Meho Puzić, Džej Ramadanovski, Olivera Katarina, Lepa Lukić, Emina Zečaj, Nada Mamula, Zehra Deović, Zaim Imamović, Žika Nikolić, Safet Isović, Hanka Paldum, Ceca, Beba Selimović, Ibrica Jusić, Toma Zdravković, Zvonko Bogdan, Dragan Kojić Keba, Mile Kitić, Šerif Konjević, Zekerijah Đezić, Muharem Serbezovski, Esma Redžepova, Era Ojdanić and others.

 Format

 The festival runs four competition programmes: